derhasi/freistilbox-docs/content/start/troubleshooting.md

 title: "Troubleshooting problems"
 ---

+# Troubleshooting problems

-We're happy to support you in solving any problem you have with your web application on our freistilbox hosting platform.
-Please refer to our Help Center article about [how you can get technical support](https://freistil.zendesk.com/entries/453873).
+We'll be happy to support you in solving any problem you have with running your web application on the freistilbox hosting platform.
+You'll find all important details on the [Technical support](/basics/support) page.